 - Examine the workflows provided in the Atlantis project.

 - Create a new workflow

 - Build the workflow

 - Execute the workflow

-- Create a flight tour
+- · Create a flight tour

-Exercise Examine the workflows provided in the Atlantis project.
-1. 2.
-Make sure the Atlantis project is open.
-In Geocap, click File > Open > Workflow , and browse to the Atlantis project folder, then open 3. the the sub-folder called workflows .
-Select Basic_Workflow.gwf and click Open .
-This will open the workflow below the project.
-4. Examine the contents of the workflow items by clicking on the triangles next to the root folders. Э. element icon.
-(This will initialize the basic display settings and nothing will appear in the display window yet) 6.
-Click on the Execute next element icon again and notice everything in the Base map fol der will be displayed.
-7. Continue clicking on the Execute next element icon until you reach the end of the workflow and observe how different elements of the Atlantis project are displayed.
+Examine the workflows provided in the Atlantis project.

+- 1. Make sure the Atlantis project is open. - 2.
+In Geocap, click File > Open > Workflow, and browse to the Atlantis project folder, then open the the sub-folder called workflows. - 3.
+Select Basic_Workflow.gwf and click Open.
+This will open the workflow below the project. - 4.
+Examine the contents of the workflow items by clicking on the triangles next to the root folders. - 5.
+Click on the Go to first executable element icon and then click on the Execute next element icon.
+(This will initialize the basic display settings and nothing will appear in the display window yet)

+6. Click on the Execute next element

+icon again and notice everything in the Base map folder will be displayed.

+7. Continue clicking on the Execute next element

+icon until you reach the end of the workflow and observe how different elements of the Atlantis project are displayed.

 8. Close the workflow by clicking Close